API Rules are your collection access controls and data filters.

 The API Rules are ignored when the action is performed by an authorized admin (admins can access everything)!

-You could find information about the supported fields in your collection API rules tab:
+You can find information about the available fields in your collection API rules tab:

 Collection API Rules filters screenshot